-12 Jun Developing a Content Marketing Strategy [PODCAST]
+12 Jun B2B Content Marketing Strategy with Mike Moran [PODCAST]

 How do you conduct B2B content marketing when your competitors are already way ahead of you?

-When the first-mover advantage is gone, what is your content marketing plan for competitive differentiation?
+When the first-mover advantage is gone, what is your content marketing plan for competitive differentiation and B2B Lead Generation?

-How do you deliver a content strategy to a client with unrealistic goals?
+How do you deliver a B2B content marketing strategy to a client with aggressive, aspirational goals?

 Mike has a real knack for helping others see the forrest through the trees and this interview, his answers form the basis of a veritable content marketing strategy template.

 Mike is a former IBM distinguished engineer who serves as senior strategist to Converseon providing B2B content strategy services and social media marketing campaigns.